HGVSnomenclature/hgvs-nomenclature/docs/recommendations/uncertain.md

 - **`r.spl?`**<br>
   frequently used to indicate that normal splicing **might** be affected (RNA not analysed).
-  The format is used for variants in the first or last nucleotide of an exon, the +3 to +5 intron position (splice donor site), and variants generating a new `AG`-dinucleotide close to the normal splice acceptor site (`AG`).
+  The format is used for variants in the first or last nucleotide of an exon, the +3 to +5 intron position (splice donor site), and variants generating a new `AG` di-nucleotide close to the normal splice acceptor site (`AG`).

 - **`r.(76a>c)`**<br>
   used to indicate that RNA was not analysed, but the variant `r.(306g>u)` is expected to be detected.